Scott Boras

 Scott Dean Boras (born November 2, 1952) is an American sports agent, specializing in baseball.
 He is the founder, owner and president of the Boras Corporation, a sports agency based in Newport Beach, California, that represents roughly 175 professional baseball clients.

 Since 2013, Forbes magazine has named Boras the "Most Powerful Sports Agent in the World."
 In 2019 and 2022, contracts signed by his clients totaled more than $1 billion in the month of December.
+In 2024, Boras negotiated the largest contract in sports history with superstar Juan Soto with a total contract value of $765 million.

 Early life and playing career

 Boras was born in Sacramento and grew up in Elk Grove, California, the son of a dairy farmer.
 He attended the University of the Pacific and made the baseball team as a walk on.
 He led the team with a .312 batting average in 1972.
 As of 2009, Boras was in the top 10 in school history in multiple offensive categories.
 Boras was inducted into the Pacific Athletics Hall of Fame in 1995, and the baseball team's annual "Most Improved Player" award is named in his honor.
 Following his college career, Boras played four years of minor league baseball for the St. Louis Cardinals and Chicago Cubs organizations.
 Boras made the Florida State League All-Star team in 1976, but knee problems shortened his career and he retired with a career batting average of .288.
 Boras received his Doctor of Pharmacy degree from the University of the Pacific in 1977.

 Following his playing career, Boras returned to the University of the Pacific, earning his Juris Doctor degree from the university's McGeorge School of Law in 1982.
 After law school, Boras worked as an associate in the pharmaceutical defense department of the Chicago firm Rooks, Pitts & Poust (now Dykema Gossett), defending drug companies against class-action lawsuits.